William Cronon's Students

 Fields of Interest: Environmental history, Southwest borderlands

-Current Projects: "The River Runs Wild," an environmental and intellectual history of "wildness" along Western rivers; "Living Rivers," a collaborative project with Wiebke Boeing, David Cooper, William deBuys, John Dole, Matthew Johnson, David Taylor, and Ellen Wohl; "Simplify, Simplify!," essays on New Age environmentalism, including reclamation art and the Hoedads tree-planting collective.
+Current Projects: "The River Runs Wild," an environmental and intellectual history of "wildness" along western rivers; "Living Rivers," a collaborative project with Wiebke Boeing, David Cooper, William deBuys, John Dole, Matthew Johnson, David Taylor, and Ellen Wohl; "Ecotopia Rising," essays on New Age environmentalism, including reclamation art and the Hoedads tree-planting collective.

 Christopher W. Wells